friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\print_non_paren_non_string1.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: print hello world!
+       1: print hello world!
           ^^^^^^^^^^^

     Perhaps you need to type